Gia12345/Gia12345.github.io/index.md

 ---
 ### [Analysis of Anonymous Data using Logistic Regression and K Neighbors Classifier with python](https://github.com/Gia12345/Journey-Projects/tree/master/Data-Science-Data-Analysis-Projects/Anonymous%20Data%20Analysis)

 Analyzed anonymous data to classify data into one of two categores.
-Results reuqired were the probability that the record was classfied as 1 (vs 0).
+Results required were the probability that the record was classfied as 1 (vs 0).

+Data from csv file.

 Skills